 American Nurses Association discusses the needs for nurses between 2012 and 2022.
 It also shows workforce size by age group (through 2008). published 2014 as RN Retirements--Tsunami Warning!

-Initial report describes characteristics of the 3 million licensed RNs in US: RN age (average 47 years), ethnic distribution, employment setting, average salary of $66,973, average hours worked, educational background, advance practice nurses including nurse practitioner & CNS, foreign-educated nurses and more.
+Report describes characteristics of the 3 million licensed RNs in US: RN age (average 47 years), ethnic distribution, employment setting, average salary of $66,973, average hours worked, educational background, advance practice nurses including nurse practitioner & CNS, foreign-educated nurses and more.
 Number of RNs with master's or doctorate degree increased 47% to 404,163.
 Survey response rate was 62% (33,549 responses).
-The preliminary findings of the National Sample Survey of Registered Nurses 2008 were released in March 2010
+Findings of the National Sample Survey of Registered Nurses 2008 published Sept.
+2010

 The Bureau of Labor Statistics shows average salary / wages for hospital RNs ($72,210/yr), and other healthcare employees.
 Scroll to Table, and sort by Employment to see the largest categories.
 Average salary for Physicians and Dentists also listed.
 National employment data for 2016 updated March 2017

 Other Helpful Listings